maziac/DeZog/design/DeZogProtocol.md

 | 4     | 1    | 1-255 | Same seq no                                     |
 | 5     | N    |       | Arbitrary data.
 The format is up to the remote. |

+Returning a zero length means that it was not possible to obtain the state.

 ## CMD_WRITE_STATE=51